-All Tesla Race Car Series Gets The Green Light From Formula One Organizers.
+All-Tesla Race Car Series Gets The Green Light From Formula One Organizers

 — evo magazine (@evomagazine) February 3, 2018

 As The Verge reports, the series still needs to get a lot of components in place before the first race jets off.
-They need more teams first of all, as there’s only one team on the roster right now.
+They need more teams, first of all, as there’s only one team on the roster right now.
 They will also need more sponsorship money to get the series off the ground.
-But their approval from the FIA is a huge selling point in their favor right now which could make getting sponsorships and teams a lot easier.
+But their approval from the FIA is a huge selling point in their favor right now, which could make getting sponsorships and teams a lot easier.

 They have to hurry up, though, since they have some competition from other electric race-car series like Formula E. This is the largest and most popular electric race car series on the track today.